U.S. Relations With the Holy See

 U.S.-HOLY SEE RELATIONS

 The Holy See is the universal government of the Catholic Church and operates from Vatican City State, a sovereign, independent territory.
 The Pope is the ruler of both Vatican City State and the Holy See.
 The Holy See, as the supreme body of government of the Catholic Church, is a sovereign juridical entity under international law.
 The United States and the Holy See consult and cooperate on international issues of mutual interest, including human rights, peace and conflict prevention, poverty eradication and development, environmental protection, and inter-religious understanding.
-Since his inauguration, Pope Francis has acted as a global advocate for human dignity and justice, specifically in his emphasis on the moral imperative of caring for the poor and marginalized and taking action to end social ills such as trafficking in persons.
-The United States and the Holy See enjoy a positive relationship that serves to amplify a global message of peace, hope, and justice.
+Since his inauguration, Pope Francis has acted as a global advocate for human dignity and justice, placing particular emphasis on the moral imperative of caring for the poor and marginalized and taking action to end social ills such as trafficking in persons.
+The United States and the Holy See enjoy a positive relationship that serves to amplify a global message of peace, freedom, and justice.

 The United States maintained consular relations with the Papal States from 1797 to 1870 and diplomatic relations with the Pope, in his capacity as head of the Papal States, from 1848 to 1868, though not at the ambassadorial level.
 These relations lapsed in 1870 with the loss of all papal territories during the unification of Italy.
 The Vatican City State’s territorial independence was reestablished in the Lateran Treaty signed by Italy and the Holy See in 1929.
 From 1870 to 1984, the United States did not have diplomatic relations with the Holy See.
 Several U.S. presidents, however, designated personal envoys to visit the Holy See periodically for discussions of international humanitarian and political issues.
-In 1984, a revised Concordat was signed defining the relations between the government and the church within Italy.
 The United States and the Holy See announced the establishment of diplomatic relations in 1984.

 U.S. Assistance to the Holy See